ChrL73/Diaphnea/GenerateServers_Ubuntu16.md

 	This command must print a list of .ttf file names.
 Sometimes, this is not the case because the installation failed.

-	In this case: Note that the only need of the map server is the presence of the file `arial.ttf` (with a lower case initial `a`) in the folder `/usr/share/fonts/truetype/msttcorefonts/`.
+	In this case: Note that the only need of the map server is the presence of the file `arial.ttf` (with a lower case initial `a`) in the folder `~/Diaphnea/Map/NodeJS`.
 You can just copy this file from the Internet or from a Windows computer (folder `Windows/Fonts`).
 If necessary, rename `Arial.ttf` to `arial.ttf`.
 If `arial.ttf` is not present, the map server will work, but no text will appear on the map.

+* Build the C++ parts of the servers:

+		cd ~/Diaphnea
+		make

 * Install curl